- What is Irish citizenship by naturalisation?

 Other routes towards Irish nationality and citizenship include citizenship by birth and descent.
 These routes are for those with Irish ancestry, including those with an Irish grandparent.

 If you are a foreign national with no familial ties to Ireland, you can become an Irish citizen through the process of naturalisation.
 To be eligible for citizenship by naturalisation you must be able to fulfil a number of requirements.

 Who is eligible for Irish citizenship by naturalisation?

-There are a few fundamental conditions which any applicant must meet in order to be considered for Irish citizenship:
+There are a few fundamental conditions which any applicant must meet in order to be considered for Irish nationality and citizenship:

 - Must have lived in Ireland legally for a certain length of time

 - You need to be at least 18-years-old to apply for citizenship.
 However, if you are married, you can apply for citizenship if you are under 18

 - You must be able to demonstrate good character